Irve Tunick: Founder and President of the Eastern Region of the Television Writers of America

 In the 1940s, various writers for radio banded together to form the Radio Writers Union.
 Later, many of the same people would go on to form a union related to television writers called the Television Writers of America including Dick Powell, Frank Tarloff, Carl Reiner, Norman Lear and Larry Gelbart.
 In the 1950s the Televisions Writers of America was split between an eastern and western division.
 Tunick founded the Eastern Region of the Television Writers of America and became the organization's president with Howard Cosell as their attorney, who was still practicing law at the time and had not entered into broadcasting.

-In January 1954, Joan LaCour Scott the executive secretary for the Western Region of the Televisions Writers of America invoked her Fifth Amendment rights in order to refuse to testify before the House Un-American Activities Committee regarding any potential communist connections.
+In January 1954, Joan LaCour Scott the executive secretary for the Western Region of the Televisions Writers of America invoked her Fifth Amendment rights to refuse to testify before the House Un-American Activities Committee regarding any potential communist connections.
 In response to this refusal to cooperate, Tunick along with ten other members from the Eastern Region's executive board and their attorney Howard Cosell resigned from the union citing "a complete difference of opinion on basic union principles."
 Tunick explained his actions by stating that the inability of LaCour to testify before the committee hearing put the union in an "untenable position at the bargaining table" and required the union to be involved in an area outside of its concern by forcing it to be involved in the "political or philosophical convictions of a paid employee."
 The resignation of Tunick and others dealt a fatal blow to the Televisions Writers of America, which ended in 1954, and the Writers Guild of America was formed as a new union to fill the vacuum.

 Film

 In addition to writing scripts for TV, Tunick also worked on as a writer for several films.
 He wrote the screenplay for Lady of Vengeance (1957) and for High Hell (1958), both directed by Burt Balaban.

 In 1960, Tunick co-wrote the screenplay for Murder, Inc., a film depicting the rise and fall of a notorious crime syndicate of the same name.
-This film would go on to earn an Academy Award for best actor nomination for Peter Falk acting as Abraham "Kid Twist" Reles.
+This film would go on to earn an Academy Award for Best Actor nomination for Peter Falk acting as Abraham "Kid Twist" Reles.
 Peter Falk stated that unlike his first film Wind Across the Everglades, "Murder Inc. was a script of substance" about a "gang that other gangs could hire for murder."
 Falk would return to play the role of Kid Twist a year later after the release of the movie in an episode of Tunick's The Witness.